-The COVID-19 pandemic, including the emergence of various variants, has caused and could continue to cause significant disruptions to the U.S., regional and global economies and has contributed to significant volatility and negative pressure in financial markets.
+Although the COVID-19 public health emergency officially ended on May 11, 2023 and its immediate impacts have receded, the COVID-19 pandemic, including the emergence of various variants, has caused and could continue to cause significant disruptions to the U.S., regional and global economies and has contributed to significant volatility and negative pressure in financial markets.

 The future impact of the COVID-19 pandemic on our industry, the healthcare system and our current and future operations and financial condition will depend on future developments, which are uncertain and cannot be predicted with confidence.
-These developments may include, without limitation, changes in the scope, severity and duration of the pandemic, the actions taken to contain the pandemic or mitigate its impact, including the adoption, administration and effectiveness of available vaccines, the effect of any restrictions within the Cambridge community or regions in which our partners are located and the direct and indirect economic effects of the pandemic and containment measures.
+These developments may include, without limitation, changes in the actions taken to mitigate the impact of the pandemic, including the adoption, administration and effectiveness of available vaccines, the effect of any restrictions within the Cambridge community or regions in which our partners are located and the direct and indirect economic effects of the pandemic and mitigation measures.
 See "Item 1A.
 Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2022 for a discussion of the potential adverse impact of COVID-19 on our business, results of operations and financial condition.